 - ⅛ teaspoon salt

 - 2 teaspoons baking soda

-- Mix together the flour, salt, and baking soda, and add to the peanut butter mixture.
-Combining thoroughly.
+- Whisk the flour, salt, and baking soda together in a medium bowl.
+Add to the peanut butter mixture, and mix completely.

 - Bake about 8-10 minutes, or until firm.